March 9, 2023 | Maria Fritzsche

 A whistleblower may only be protected under Article 10 of the ECHR if the information disclosed is genuine and the whistleblower has acted in good faith, with no intention of gaining a financial advantage or harming the employer.
 Therefore, an employee who is dismissed on the grounds of whistleblowing and who is fined under criminal law is entitled to compensation for damages suffered and expenses suffered.

 The case shows once again that a strong whistleblower policy is key and shows the employer’s commitment to transparency.
-It encourages employees to come forward with any concerns and allows for earlier disclosure, which may result in the matter being dealt with before it gets too serious or causes reputational damage.
+It encourages employees to come forward with any concerns and allows for earlier disclosure which may result in the matter being dealt with before it gets too serious or causes reputational damage.

 UK whistleblowing incentives

 In the UK, the discussions about whistleblower protection have picked up again this month.
 The current law protecting whistleblowers is the Public Interest Disclosure Act 1998 (PIDA), which safeguards whistleblowers from adverse treatment or unfair dismissal if the report was made in the public interest.
-The Protection of Whistleblowing Bill, a private member’s bill introduced by Baroness Kramer, recognizes the value of whistleblowers in uncovering wrongdoings.
+The Protection of Whistleblowing Bill, a private member’s bill introduced by Baroness Kramer, recognises the value of whistleblowers in uncovering wrongdoings.
 It seeks to repeal the current legislation and follow suit with other countries that have already introduced penalties for employers who fail to comply with the whistleblower obligations.

 A further enhancement could be a reward scheme.
 A concept that was mentioned during the debate on the bill.
 It would be a move towards the enforcement-focused US reward scheme and turn away from the European GDPR and banking secrecy-conscious approach.
 This would certainly go much further than the EU Directive currently in place.
 The FCA has not addressed any plans for a reward scheme since 2014.